lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

   In some cases, there may be multiple ISRCs stored in MusicBrainz for a specific recording.
 In these cases, the plugin simply chooses the first one.

+- **Immediate favorite sync**
+  Enabling this integration allows you to use this feature, as it relies on the `Recording MBID`.

 ##### Use alternative event for recognizing listens

 The plugin can work in two distinct modes of listen recognition.